Neutron Activation Calculator - HELP

 Point source neutron emission rate [per s] and

-Distance from point source [m] (Forward mode only)
+Target distance from neutron point source [m] (Forward mode only)

 - Enter either neutron flux, or emission rate of a point source and distance.